moonshinelabs-ai/skipper-tool/README.md

 To use OmniParser locally, modify the `~/.skipperrc` file to point to your local OmniParser model.
 Download the model file from [here](https://huggingface.co/microsoft/OmniParser-v2.0/blob/main/icon_detect/model.pt).

+## Integration with Claude Code

+Skipper is designed to work seamlessly with Claude Code and other AI agents.
+To integrate it, simply usage information to your agent's configuration, such as `CLAUDE.md` or `AGENT.md`.
+For an example `AGENT.md` file, see [EXAMPLE.AGENT.md](EXAMPLE.AGENT.md).

 ## Usage

 Skipper provides three main commands for AI agents: